This section describes lock types used by

 InnoDB supports multiple

-(shared or exclusive) a transaction will require later for a row
+of lock (shared or exclusive) a transaction requires later for a

-in that table.
-There are two types of intention locks used in
+row in a table.
+There are two types of intention locks:

 The intention locking protocol is as follows:

 Before a transaction can acquire a shared lock on a row in a table, it must first acquire an

 Before a transaction can acquire an exclusive lock on a row in a table, it must first acquire an